Cybersecurity Isn't Just Tech—It's Management: A Practical Guide

 4. Identity Management Cybersecurity: Controlling Access

-• Identity Governance and Administration (IGA): The policy-driven aspect of IAM, ensuring that access rights are aligned with job roles (Principle of Least Privilege) and are regularly reviewed, updated, and revoked when a user's status changes.
+• Identity Governance and Administration (IGA): The policies that ensure access rights are based on job roles (giving people the minimum access they need) and are regularly reviewed and removed when someone leaves.
 [7, 17]

 5. Cybersecurity Managed Services: Outsourcing Expertise